Tereshchenkolab/Pacing_spike_removal/README.md

 - Last update: January 20, 2021

 ### MATLAB Code
-See .m file in the repository for calculation.
+See removespikegui.m and removespikegui.fig file in the repository to run the GUI to detect and remove pacing spike artifact.
+Please read the "Manual for pacing spike removal GUI.pdf" for the details on how to use this interface.
 Test file (10000301.mat) is provided (.mat) for algorithm testing.

+### Manual for Pacing Spike Removal GUI.pdf
+Use this guide to know how to use this interface.
+The guide also provides details of the threshold values to be used with an example.

 ### Test files
 One test file (10000301.mat) is provided for testing.
 Sampling rate 500 Hz.
 Amplitude resolution 1 µV.